NTNU-BIDATA-IDATG1003-2023/mappe-idatg1003-traindispatchsystem-WickedJonas/README.md

 Portfolio project IDATA1003 - 2023
-This file uses Mark Down syntax.
-For more information see here.
+[//]:

-STUDENT NAME = Jonas Ingebo
+- STUDENT NAME = Jonas Ingebo
-STUDENT ID = 107014
+- STUDENT ID = 107014

 Project description:
-[//]: #
+[//]:
-Project consists of a program that is used to manage and display train departures over the course of a day.
+- Project consists of a program that is used to manage and display train departures over the course of a day.
-The program is used to create new train departures, and to display the train departures in a user friendly way.
+- The program is used to create new train departures, and to display the train departures in a user friendly way.
-The program is used in a terminal, and the user is guided through the process of creating new train departures.
+- The program is used in a terminal, and the user is guided through the process of creating new train departures.

 Project structure:
 [//]: